 A Puget Sound Initiative site - Reaching the goal of a healthy, sustainable Puget Sound.

-Primary uses of the waterway have included shipping and processing facilities for timber, pulp, alumina, deep water shipping operations by the Port of Everett, and naval activities.
-The Site has also been used to support petroleum operations, manufacture heavy equipment for the oil drilling industry and maintain naval shipyard operations.
 After merging with Scott Paper Company in 1995, Kimberly-Clark Worldwide, Inc. (K-C) became the owner of the pulp and paper mill.
 K-C operated the mill until 2012, when it filed for permits to demolish the facility to ready the property for sale and redevelopment.
 Demolition began in summer 2012 and was completed by July 2013.
 In the 1970s, the Port of Everett (Port) developed part of the East Waterway into a cargo shipment facility.
-K-C, the Port and the Washington Department of Natural Resources (DNR) have been identified as Potentially Liable Persons (PLPs) at the Site.
+K-C, the Port, the Washington Department of Natural Resources (DNR) and the U.S. Department of the Navy (Navy) have been identified as Potentially Liable Persons (PLPs) at the Site.

 Industrial and municipal activities have led to multiple sources of sediment contamination.
 Log rafting contributed to high levels of wood debris.
 Various environmental investigations at the Site conducted from the 1980s to early 2015 found marine sediments contaminated with: metals (arsenic, mercury, zinc, copper, lead), polycyclic aromatic hydrocarbons (PAHs), semivolatile organic compounds (SVOCs) including phenol, total polychlorinated biphenyls (PCBs) and dioxins/furans.